vboughner/bixby-capsule-with-aws/docs/07-maintenance-and-iteration.md

 ## Iterating while your Capsule is in Production

-- cut a release of the lambda to a version
+- cut a release of the lambda to a stable version
-- set up dev and prod aliases in lambda
-- make sure your prod is set to the stable version of the lambda
+- set the `prod` alias on your lambda to point this stable version
 - place a new server version in the lambda code
-- deploy a new version of the lambda
+- deploy a new version of the lambda (this will be `LATEST` and your `dev` environment)
-- set up stage environment variables for dev and prod in API Gateway
-- deploy dev and prod stages in the API Gateway
-- update the dev and prod urls in the Bixby Developer Center
 - test with the Simulator and debugger to make sure you are using dev
-- how to use dev and prod to iterate while in production

 ## How to Test Lambda Code Locally